Keira Walsh: 2022–23

-After playing two Champions League qualification matches for City in August 2022, as part of the 2022–23 pre-season, Walsh left the club in September after eight years; eight major trophies; and 211 appearances, the joint-record number of appearances for the club (with Houghton) at the time.
+With one year left on her City contract, Walsh again attracted interest from "several top European clubs", including Chelsea and Barcelona, following the 2021–22 season.
+Over the summer of 2022, several key members of City's women's squad left either through free transfer or retirement.
+Walsh played two Champions League qualification matches for City in August 2022, as part of the 2022–23 pre-season, before leaving the club to join Barcelona in September after eight years; eight major trophies; and 211 appearances, the joint-record number of appearances for Manchester City (with Houghton) at the time.
 In a post on Instagram, Walsh wrote: "Even though I will no longer play in the shirt, City is in my blood and always will be."
-She later said that she had had no intention of leaving City in the summer of 2022, and so it was a hard decision, but that she felt it was the right time to leave her comfort zone.
+She later said that she had not planned to leave City in the summer of 2022, that it "wasn't an easy decision", but that it was the right time to leave her comfort zone.

 Barcelona

 Transfer and 2022–23

-With one year left on her City contract, Walsh again showed interest in leaving the club following the 2021–22 season, with interest from "several top European clubs" including Chelsea and Barcelona.
-Over the summer of 2022, several key members of City's women's squad left either through free transfer or retirement.
-Though women's football rarely drew transfer fees, both Chelsea and Barcelona made Manchester City large offers for Walsh.
+Walsh had been connected with a move to Spain as early as May 2022, but was surprised to be contacted by Barcelona in August.
+Though women's football rarely drew transfer fees, both Chelsea and Barcelona made Manchester City large offers for her.
 Having been inspired by Barcelona as a child, and told by her father that she should endeavour to play for them, Walsh wanted to join this team; Barcelona felt the need to bring in reinforcements after injury to star midfielder Alexia Putellas and other departures, and made several offers.
-After a lengthy high-profile pursuit, the last of Barcelona's offers, around £400,000 (up to €470,000 including bonuses), a world-record fee, was accepted shortly before the transfer deadline on 7 September 2022.
+Sports director Markel Zubizarreta and head coach Jonatan Giráldez said at different times that they did not plan for Walsh to be a direct replacement of Putellas, but another option within the team, as she offers a different playing style to others.
+After a lengthy high-profile pursuit, the last of Barcelona's offers, around £400,000 (€470,000), a world-record fee, was accepted shortly before the transfer deadline on 7 September 2022.
 This was considerably higher than the previous women's transfer record, set when Pernille Harder transferred for £250,000 in 2020, and Barcelona's previous record signing of a female player, set when they purchased Mapi León for €50,000 in 2017.
-Walsh has said that while "the price tag [is] a nice feeling", she prefers not to be the centre of attention.
+Walsh said that while "the price tag [is] a nice feeling", she prefers not to be the centre of attention; she said she felt honoured to join Barcelona, pointing to the team's level and that "it is such a historic club, and [...] more than that, it is a culture."
 She signed to Barcelona for three years, joining England teammate Lucy Bronze, who also moved from City to Barcelona in 2022.